The choice to have one parent stay at home to help take care of the family is a deeply personal one that goes beyond finances.

 - You must file jointly.
 A Spousal IRA isn’t an option for married couples who file separately.

 - Your joint income is subject to the Roth income limits.
 In 2021, that joint income limit is $198,000.
 (If you’re a high earner, speak to your Fiduciary Financial Advisor about a backdoor Roth IRA.)

 - You can contribute to Traditional IRAs at any income level.
 There are no income limits for Traditional IRAs.
 However there are income limits for tax-deductible contributions if the earning spouse is covered by a retirement plan at work.

 - You can contribute to Traditional IRAs at any age.
 No matter how old you are, as long as one of you is earning income, the earning spouse can continue funding an IRA for a nonworking spouse.

 - Your spouse gets to choose their beneficiaries.
 Even if you fund your spouse’s IRA, they aren’t required to name you as the beneficiary, and they don’t require your consent to name someone else.

 - Make sure you understand the big benefit of the Inherited/Beneficiary IRA.
 If your spouse designates you as the beneficiary, you can roll it over into your own IRA.
 The IRS will treat the money as if you were the original owner.

 We Can Help

 With proper planning, couples can still save for retirement on one income.
-The Spousal IRA effectively doubles your IRA savings rate—and thereby doubles your tax benefits, too!
+The Spousal IRA effectively doubles your IRA savings rate—and your tax benefits, too!

-If you’d like to inquire about opening a Spousal IRA or planning for retirement, please fill out the form below.
+If you need help planning your retirement, please fill out the form below.
 We look forward to hearing from you.